SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-toolchain.md

 # SharePoint Framework Toolchain

+>**Note:** The SharePoint Framework is currently in preview and is subject to change.
+SharePoint Framework client-side web parts are not currently supported for use in production environments.

 ## Overview
-The SharePoint Framework toolchain is responsible to setup your client-side solution project with the set of build tools, framework packages and more.
-With the help of this toolchain, you are able to not only build client-side components like web parts, but also test them in your local dev environment with tools such as SharePoint Workbench, package and deploy to SharePoint.
-The toolchain also provides you with a set of build commands that help you to complete key build tasks such as code compilation, package the client-side solution into a SharePoint app package etc.,
+The SharePoint Framework toolchain is the set of build tools, framework packages, and other items that manage building and deploying your client side projects.
+The toolchain helps you build client-side components like web parts.
+It also helps you test them in your local development environment with tools such as the SharePoint Workbench.
+And you can use the toolchain to package and deploy to SharePoint.
+The toolchain also provides you with a set of build commands that help you to complete key build tasks such as code compilation, packaging the client-side project into a SharePoint app package and more.

 ## npm
-Before diving into the various toolchain components, it is important to understand about [npm](https://www.npmjs.com/), the package manager that SharePoint Framework uses to manage different modules in the project. npm is one of the preferred open source package managers for JavaScript.
+Before diving into the various toolchain components, it’s important to understand how the SharePoint Framework uses [npm](https://www.npmjs.com/), to manage different modules in the project. npm is one of the preferred open source package managers for JavaScript client-side development.

-Typically a npm package consists of one or more reusable JavaScript code called module(s) along with a list of dependency packages that it depends on.
-When you install the package, it also installs those dependencies. [npm registry](https://www.npmjs.com/) consists of hundreds of packages that you can download and build your application.
-You can also [publish your own packages](https://docs.npmjs.com/getting-started/what-is-npm) to npm and share it with other developers.
-SharePoint Framework, not only uses some of the npm packages in the toolchain but also publishes its [own packages to npm registry](https://www.npmjs.com/search?q=%40microsoft%2Fsp-).
+A typically npm package consists of one or more reusable JavaScript code files called modules along with a list of dependency packages that it depends on.
+When you install the package, npm also installs those dependencies.
+The official [npm registry](https://www.npmjs.com/) consists of hundreds of packages that you can download to build your application.
+You can also [publish your own packages](https://docs.npmjs.com/getting-started/what-is-npm) to npm and share them with other developers.
+SharePoint Framework not only uses some of the npm packages in the toolchain but also publishes its [own packages to the npm registry](https://www.npmjs.com/search?q=%40microsoft%2Fsp-).

 ### SharePoint Framework packages
 SharePoint Framework consists of several npm packages that work together to help developers build client-side experiences in SharePoint.

-Below is the list of SharePoint Framework packages in SharePoint Framework preview:
+The following packages are in the SharePoint Framework:

->The SharePoint Framework is currently in Preview, and is subject to change based on customer feedback.
-The packages listed below may change during preview.

-* [@microsoft/generator-sharepoint](https://www.npmjs.com/package/@microsoft/generator-sharepoint) - This is a [Yeoman](http://yeoman.io/) plugin for use with the SharePoint Framework.
+* [@microsoft/generator-sharepoint](https://www.npmjs.com/package/@microsoft/generator-sharepoint) - A [Yeoman](http://yeoman.io/) plug-in for use with the SharePoint Framework.
 Using this generator, developers can quickly set up a new client-side web part project with sensible defaults and best practices.

-* [@microsoft/sp-client-base](https://www.npmjs.com/package/@microsoft/sp-client-base) - This package defines the core libraries for client-side applications built using the SharePoint Framework.
+* [@microsoft/sp-client-base](https://www.npmjs.com/package/@microsoft/sp-client-base) - Defines the core libraries for client-side applications built using the SharePoint Framework

-* [@microsoft/sp-client-preview](https://www.npmjs.com/package/@microsoft/sp-client-preview) - This package contains SharePoint Framework libraries that are still under development.
-Once they are finalized, they will be refactored into separate NPM packages.
+* [@microsoft/sp-client-preview](https://www.npmjs.com/package/@microsoft/sp-client-preview) - Contains SharePoint Framework libraries that are still under development.
+Once they are finalized, they will be refactored into separate npm packages.

-* [@microsoft/sp-webpart-workbench](https://www.npmjs.com/package/@microsoft/sp-webpart-workbench) - SharePoint Workbench is a standalone environment for testing and debugging client-side web parts.
+* [@microsoft/sp-webpart-workbench](https://www.npmjs.com/package/@microsoft/sp-webpart-workbench) - The SharePoint Workbench is a standalone environment for testing and debugging client-side web parts.

-* [@microsoft/sp-module-loader](https://www.npmjs.com/package/@microsoft/sp-module-loader) - Built on familiar standards such as SystemJS and WebPack, the module loader is the first part of the SharePoint Framework to load on a page.
-It manages versioning and loading of client-side components, web parts, and other assets.
+* [@microsoft/sp-module-loader](https://www.npmjs.com/package/@microsoft/sp-module-loader) - A module loader that manages versioning and loading of client-side components, web parts, and other assets.
 It also provides basic diagnostic services.
+It is built on familiar standards such as SystemJS and WebPack, and is the first part of the SharePoint Framework to load on a page.

-* [@microsoft/sp-module-interfaces](https://www.npmjs.com/package/@microsoft/sp-module-interfaces) - This project defines some module interfaces that are shared by the SharePoint Framework module loader and also the build system.
+* [@microsoft/sp-module-interfaces](https://www.npmjs.com/package/@microsoft/sp-module-interfaces) - Defines several module interfaces that are shared by the SharePoint Framework module loader and also the build system.

-* [@microsoft/sp-lodash-subset](https://www.npmjs.com/package/@microsoft/sp-lodash-subset) - This package provides a custom bundle of lodash for use with the SharePoint Framework's module loader.
+* [@microsoft/sp-lodash-subset](https://www.npmjs.com/package/@microsoft/sp-lodash-subset) - Provides a custom bundle of [lodash](https://lodash.com/) for use with the SharePoint Framework's module loader.
 To improve runtime performance, it only includes a subset of the most essential lodash functions.

-* [@microsoft/sp-tslint-rules](https://www.npmjs.com/package/@microsoft/sp-tslint-rules) - This package defines custom tslint rules for usage with SharePoint client-side projects.
+* [@microsoft/sp-tslint-rules](https://www.npmjs.com/package/@microsoft/sp-tslint-rules) - Defines custom tslint rules for usage with SharePoint client-side projects.

-* [@microsoft/office-ui-react-bundle](https://www.npmjs.com/package/@microsoft/office-ui-fabric-react-bundle) - This package provides a custom bundle of [office-ui-fabric-react](https://www.npmjs.com/package/office-ui-fabric-react) that is optimized for use with the SharePoint Framework's module loader.
+* [@microsoft/office-ui-react-bundle](https://www.npmjs.com/package/@microsoft/office-ui-fabric-react-bundle) - Provides a custom bundle of  [office-ui-fabric-react](https://www.npmjs.com/package/office-ui-fabric-react) that is optimized for use with the SharePoint Framework's module loader.

 ### Common build tools packages
-Along with the framework packages described above, a common set of build tools are also used to perform build tasks such as compiling typescript code to JavaScript, SCSS to CSS etc.,
+Along with the SharePoint Framework packages described previously, a common set of build tools are also used to perform build tasks such as compiling TypeScript code to JavaScript, and converting SCSS to CSS.

-Below is the list of common build tools packages in SharePoint Framework preview:
+The following list of common build tools packages are in the SharePoint Framework:

->The SharePoint Framework is currently in Preview, and is subject to change based on customer feedback.
-The packages listed below may change during preview.

 * [@microsoft/sp-build-core-tasks](https://www.npmjs.com/package/@microsoft/sp-build-core-tasks) - A collection of tasks for the SharePoint Framework build system, which is based on gulp.
-The sp-build-core-tasks package implements various SharePoint-specific operations such as packaging solutions, writing manifests, etc.
+The `sp-build-core-tasks` package implements operations specific to SharePoint such as packaging solutions and writing manifests.

-* [@microsoft/sp-build-web](https://www.npmjs.com/package/@microsoft/sp-build-web) - This package is intended to be imported directly by a gulp file that uses the SharePoint Framework build system.
-It imports and configures a set of build tasks that are appropriate for a build target that will run in a web browser (e.g. versus a NodeJS environment).
+* [@microsoft/sp-build-web](https://www.npmjs.com/package/@microsoft/sp-build-web) - Imports and configures a set of build tasks that are appropriate for a build target that will run in a web browser (as opposed to a Node.js environment).This package is intended to be imported directly by a gulp file that uses the SharePoint Framework build system.

-* [@microsoft/gulp-core-build](https://www.npmjs.com/package/@microsoft/gulp-core-build) - Core gulp build tasks for building typescript, html, less, etc. This package depends on several other npm packages that contain these tasks:
+* [@microsoft/gulp-core-build](https://www.npmjs.com/package/@microsoft/gulp-core-build) - The core gulp build tasks for building TypeScript, HTML, less, and other build formats.
+This package depends on several other npm packages that contain the following tasks:
 	- [@microsoft/gulp-core-build-typescript](https://www.npmjs.com/package/@microsoft/gulp-core-build-typescript)
 	- [@microsoft/gulp-core-build-sass](https://www.npmjs.com/package/@microsoft/gulp-core-build-sass)
 	- [@microsoft/gulp-core-build-webpack](https://www.npmjs.com/package/@microsoft/gulp-core-build-webpack)